moorepants/dissertation/physicalparameters.rst

    A wheel hung as a compound pendulum.

-The radial moment of inertia was measured by hanging the wheel as a torsional pendulum, :ref:`Figure 19 <figFwheelTor>`.
+The radial moment of inertia was measured by hanging the wheel as a torsional pendulum, :ref:`Figure 7.19<figFwheelTor>`.
 The wheel was first hung freely such that the center of mass aligned with the torsional pendulum axis and then the clamp secured.
 The wheel was then perturbed and oscillated about the vertical pendulum axis.
 The radial moment of inertia can be calculated with